Career History

 In his 2014 Grawemeyer Award USA Nomination,* London publisher Roy Mowatt wrote of the Op.50 Fourth Quartet: “This work is one of a number of masterpieces written in the last ten years, culminating in the Clarinet Concerto and Fourth and Fifth Quartets”.

-Other recent compositions include the Op.55 Octet, commissioned and premiered by William Hennessy; Missa Brevis written in memory of Dr. Zaouré Schuster, born in Almaty, Kazakhstan, May 3 1953, who passed away in Vienna, November 9 2015; Westmorland Mass, the introduction of which into English Cathedral/College life began with a performance of the Agnus Dei given by Stephen Layton and Choir of Trinity College Cambridge at Trinity College Chapel on May 23 2017.
+The Westmorland Mass began entry into English Cathedral/College life with a performance of the Agnus Dei given by Stephen Layton and Choir of Trinity College Cambridge at Trinity College Chapel on May 23 2017.

 A uniquely memorable event took place on Good Friday 2018 at St Peter’s Church, Westleton, Suffolk .
 Douglas’s collaboration with Professor Tina Beattie resulted in the first performance of ‘Twelve Words’ (Op.43 2008) (String Trio & Speaker) – a revelation in music of Christ’s words “from and beyond the Cross”, following in the tradition of Haydn’s ‘Seven Last Words from the Cross’.
 In a magical performance given by Kenneth Sillito (vn), with Michael Dolan (va) & Michael Hurwitz (vc), Tina Beattie’s majestic delivery of her splendid Script was the culmination of a treasured several months’ collaboration on the project.

 In April 2020 the first commercially available ‘Weiland’ CD was released on the Naxos label*.
-This is Melbourne Quartet’s exemplary performance of his Fourth & Fifth Quartets (Ops.
+This is Melbourne Quartet’s exemplary performance of the Fourth & Fifth Quartets (Ops.
 50/51).

-May 2019 saw the completion of the Op.59 Requiem Mass (N&NMC Commission sponsored G. Simons, Sept.
-2018).
+May 2019 saw the completion of the choral orchestral 'Simons' Requiem Mass (Op.
+59).
 Interlaced amongst the selected orthodox Latin texts are four new Simons poems in English.
 To three have been assigned the musical device of the Chorale that Bach iconically fashioned in his Passions.
 Not only for purely momentary reflection, in the Requiem the chorale represents more a stepping aside to consider the familiar lines through rays of a new and fresh perspective.
 This is especially powerful in the placement of Chorale I. The Gary Simons poems bring elegant simplicity, integrity and profound spiritual focus that, in the context of the requiem, heighten, rather than diminish, the theology of the mass.

-For performance, publication and commission details regarding works mentioned in the biography, see under Catalogue
+For performance, publication and commission details, see under Catalogue

 * Refer to Reviews & Testimonials